 Advances in imaging technology and radiation therapy have dramatically improved the diagnosis and treatment of serious diseases.
 Accurate and complete interpretation of your imaging studies is critical to developing an effective treatment plan.
 An ACVR board-certified radiologist or radiation oncologist can provide the information you need to make informed health care decisions for your patients.

 Join an ACVR Society

 Eligibility for membership in ACVR’s special interest societies is open to anyone with an interest in the goals and objectives of each society.
-Veterinarians or non-veterinarians with an interest in Ultrasound, CT/MRI, Nuclear Medicine, or Large Animal Diagnostic Imaging can join one or more of the ACVR Societies.
+Veterinarians or non-veterinarians with an interest in Ultrasound, CT/MRI, Nuclear Medicine, Large Animal Diagnostic Imaging, and/or Zoo & Wildlife Diagnostic Imaging can join one or more of the ACVR Societies.
 See Join an ACVR Society for more information.
 Please see ACVR Membership Categories for a definition of each type of ACVR membership.
 Each Society maintains a discussion of topics related to each specialty.
 You must be a member of the Society to belong to its list.

 - Veterinary Ultrasound Society

 - Zoo, Exotics, and Wildlife Diagnostic Imaging Society

 See Amazon Best Sellers – These resources cover the latest veterinary imaging techniques and interpretation principles to help you develop your proficiency in diagnostic imaging.
 You can improve your skills in radiology, ultrasonography, CT, and MRI.